svirant/DonutDongle/README.md

                               //     Using the RT4K Remote w/ the IR Receiver, AUX8 + profile button changes the MT-VIKI Input over Serial.
                               //     Sends auxprof SVS profiles listed below.
 You can change them below to 101 - 108 to prevent SVS profile conflicts if needed.

+uint8_t const TESmartir = 0;  // Must have IR "Receiver" connected to the Donut Dongle for option 1 and above.
+                              // 0 = disables IR Receiver -> Serial Control for TESmart 16x1 Port HDMI switch
+                              //
+                              // 1 = TESmart 16x1 HDMI switch connected to "alt sw1"
+                              //     Using the RT4K Remote w/ the IR Receiver, AUX7 + profile button changes the Input over Serial.
+AUX7 + AUX1 - AUX4 for Input 13 - 16.
+                              //     Sends SVS profile 1 - 16 as well.
+                              //
+                              // 2 = TESmart 16x1 HDMI switch connected to "alt sw2"
+                              //     Using the RT4K Remote w/ the IR Receiver, AUX8 + profile button changes the Input over Serial.
+AUX8 + AUX1 - AUX4 for Input 13 - 16.
+                              //     Sends SVS profile 101 - 116 as well.
+                              //  ** this option overrides auxprof shown below  **
+                              //
+                              // 3 = TESmart 16x1 HDMI switch connected to BOTH "alt sw1" and "alt sw2"
+                              //     Use AUX7 and AUX8 buttons as described above.
+                              //  ** this option overrides auxprof shown below  **

 uint8_t const auxprof[12] =   // Assign SVS profiles to IR remote profile buttons.
                               // Replace 1, 2, 3, etc below with "ANY" SVS profile number.
                               // Press AUX8 then profile button to load.
 Must have IR Receiver connected and Serial connection to RT4K.
+                              //
+                              // ** Will not work if TESmartir above is set to 2 or 3 **
                               //
                               {1,  // AUX8 + profile 1 button
                                 2,  // AUX8 + profile 2 button